Ptujec/LaunchBar/Zotero-Actions/README.md

 #### 6) 🪄 The Magic Title Item

-As this LaunchBar action is primarily tailored to give you quick access to the content of your Zotero database, the title item has superpowers.
+As this LaunchBar action is primarily tailored to give you quick access to the content of your Zotero database, the title item has kind of "superpowers".
 If a PDF is attached, you can open the PDF right from that item using quick look.
 If there is no PDF, but there is a link, you can open that instead.
 If none of these options are available, pressing `enter` will reveal the item in Zotero.

 ## Shortcuts